-To provide the proper automatic transmission fluid and filter change procedures every time your vehicles transmission fluids are changed ⁄ serviced. (folks, this is a really big preventive maintenance item–service your transmission regularly and you will get a lot better service from it.)
+To provide the proper automatic transmission fluid and filter change procedures every time your vehicles transmission fluids are changed/serviced.

 For your “transmission pan and filter” (fluid) oil change follow steps 1 through 12 and 14, for a complete system flush and filter change follow steps 1 through 14.

-1. Check with the vehicle manufacture for the correct type of transmission fluid, the amount of fluid and transmissionfilter before starting the transmission and filter change procedure (or let the experts at Boise Transmission Repair handle it!)
+- Check with the vehicle manufacturer for the correct type of transmission fluid, the amount of fluid and transmission filter before starting the transmission and filter change procedure (or let the experts at Boise Transmission Repair handle it!)

-2. For your best results, your transmission fluid should be at normal operating temperature before draining the fluid (Caution: fluid will be extremely hot).
+- For best results, your transmission fluid should be at normal operating temperature before draining the fluid (Caution: fluid will be extremely hot).

 In some transmission pans there is also a magnet that should be cleaned and reinstalled in the same position in the transmission pan.
 Clean the transmission and transmission pan mating surfaces thoroughly of all gasket material being careful not to damage the surfaces.

-13. Follow these additional 5 steps for complete transmission pan and torque converter fluid replacement.
+- Follow these additional 5 steps for complete transmission pan and torque converter fluid replacement:

 Disclaimer: “Boise Transmission Repair” These automatic transmission fluid and filter change procedures are meant to serve as “guidelines only”.
 These guidelines do not take into consideration variations between vehicles.
 Changing transmission fluid should only be conducted by individuals with the proper mechanical knowledge and training.
 Personal injury and or transmission problems ⁄ damage can occur when the proper precautions are not followed.
 If in doubt, have your transmission serviced by the professionals at “Boise Transmission Repair ”.

-Transmission Repair Boise , can handle any and all upgrades you might need for your diesel powered truck.
+Boise Transmission Repair can handle any and all upgrades you might need for your diesel powered pickup truck.
 Today’s modern diesel performance is advancing rapidly.

-The current lineup for pickup truck engines can make nearly 1,750 plus lb-ft of torque at the wheels and still be drive-able on the street.
-Getting that much power to the ground, brings up some challenges for your transmission, converter, and drive line components.
+The current lineup for pickup truck diesel engines can make nearly 1,750 plus lb-ft of torque at the wheels and still be drive-able on the street.
+Getting that much power to the ground, brings up some challenges for every component in your drive line, converter,transfer cases.
 Every single part in a transmission can be a weak link.
-Don’t let that happen to your transmission, because eventually you will pay the price!
+Don’t let that happen to your trucks transmission, because eventually you will pay the price!
 So, avoid breaking the bank and call Boise Transmission Repair to get a professional transmission diagnosis call right now…

-Remove: Remove the transmission from the vehicle for dis-assembly.
+Remove: Remove the gearbox from the vehicle for dis-assembly.